mokit-dev/mokit-doc-mdbook/src/chap2-2.md

-# 2.2 Linux Pre-built and MacOS brew Build
+# 2.2 Conda Installation and Other Pre-build

 This section goes over several installing approaches that, unlike [Section 2.3](./chap2-3.md), does not require building from source manually.

-1. Install from conda (for Linux only).
+1. Install from conda (for Linux and MacOS).
 Binary package is provided in this approach.
 2. Use homebrew build (for MacOS only).
-Although there's no binaries for MacOS yet, this approach will build it automatically.
+This approach will build it automatically.
 3. Manually download pre-built Linux binaries (it's not a conda package).
     > Unlike conda, this approach will not take care of dependency versions (like numpy) for you, and you need to set environment variables manually.
 So this approach is usually not recommended.
     >